Body Wellbeing, the UK Distibutor for Nukkles, the worlds greatest back massager

 Without treatment, up to 6 in 10 people who have a DVT develop long-term symptoms in the calf.
 This is called 'post-thrombotic syndrome'.
 Symptoms occur because the increased flow and pressure of the diverted blood in other veins can affect the tissues of the calf.
 Symptoms can range from mild to severe and include: calf pain, discomfort, swelling, and rashes.
 An ulcer on the skin of the calf may develop in severe cases.
 This is a common occurrence in people who are overweight, or those who have had more than one DVT in the same leg.

-WHAT ARE THE SYMPTOMS OF A DEEP VEIN THROMBOSIS?
+DVT SYMPTOMS - WHAT ARE THE SYMPTOMS OF A DEEP VEIN THROMBOSIS?

 Some deep vein thromboses are "silent" and may be present with no symptoms at all.